 The use of the ITCDLAND Server is governed by the CSUMB network acceptable use policy.
 The storage and/or distribution of copyrighted material such as software, music, pornography, etc. will be grounds for the loss of your account and possible further action by the Student Conduct Office.

 This server is for academic use only!

 I just graduated.
 Do I still have itcdland access?
-CD, CSIT, MSMIT and MIST students will have 30 days from their graduation date to remove any files from their accounts.
+CD, CS, MSMIT and MIST students will have 30 days from their graduation date to remove any files from their accounts.
 After 30 days, their accounts will be removed from the itcdland server and all files deleted.

 My student status was inactive and I have re-enrolled, do I still have a itcdland account?
 No, students who have not enrolled in classes for two consecutive semesters are considered inactive and their itcdland accounts are deleted.

 How much available storage space do I have on itcdland?
 The default storage quota for accounts on the itcdland server is 1GB (hard).
 The Director of SCD must approve additional storage space.

 Is my account backed up in case of a server failure or accidental deletion of files?
 No, users are responsible to maintain their own back-ups.
 SCD assumes no liability for lost data.